Sabr-eX/BITS_F464_Project/README.md

 This is a repository which was made to keep track of Machine Learning in BITS F464

 1. Assignment 1 - Perceptron, Fisher's Linear Discriminant Analysis and Logistic Regression
+2. Assignment 2 - ANN and Naive Bayes